monikastrah/431-2020/classes/class15/README.md

 1. There will be a Minute Paper after Class 15 due at Noon Wednesday 2020-10-14.
 2. [Project A](https://thomaselove.github.io/431-2020-projectA/) is due 2020-10-20 at Noon.
-    - A complete outline for the Analysis section [is now available](https://thomaselove.github.io/431-2020-projectA/examples.html).
+    - A detailed outline for the Analyses [is now available](https://thomaselove.github.io/431-2020-projectA/examples.html).
 3. [Lab 05](https://github.com/THOMASELOVE/431-2020/blob/master/labs/lab05/lab05.md) is due 2020-10-26 at 9 PM.

 ## One Last Thing